Mikhail Dolivo-Dobrovolsky: Invention of the three-phase system

 In 1887, Director General Emil Rathenau of the Allgemeine Elektricitäts-Gesellschaft AG (AEG) in Berlin offered him a position, whereupon Dolivo-Dobrovolsky remained associated with the company until the end of his life.
 At the AEG, Dolivo-Dobrovolsky initially made an effort to further perfect direct current technology.
 After all, AEG's origins lay in an Edison subsidiary, and Edison, like Siemens, relied entirely on direct current.
 At that time, alternating current gradually attracted the attention of technicians, and engineers from Ganz Works in Budapest had designed the first transformer in today's sense in 1885.
 However, AC technology required further equipment, especially reliable and self-starting motors; AC theory was also still underdeveloped.
 Before Dolivo-Dobrovolsky, the Italian Galileo Ferraris drew attention to alternating current.
 He invented the first AC motor in 1885.
-After him, the German engineer Friedrich August Haselwander develops the first AC 3 phase synchronous generator in Europe which produced about 2.8 kW at 960 rev/min, corresponding to a frequency of 32 cycles per second, today known as Hertz, or Hz.
+After him, the German engineer Friedrich August Haselwander develops the first AC three-phase synchronous generator in Europe which produced about 2.8 kW at 960 rev/min, corresponding to a frequency of 32 cycles per second or 32 hertz in modern units.
 The machine had a stationary, ring-shaped, three-phase armature and a rotating ‘internal-pole magnet’ with four wound salient poles, which provided the revolving field.
 The patent application filed in July 1887.
 The first AC 3 phase synchronous generator went into operation in October 1887.

 Regardless of these events, a forward-looking solution was found at AEG in 1888.
 Dolivo-Dobrovolsky worked with chained three-phase alternating current and introduced the term three-phase current.
 The associated asynchronous motor invented by him was the first functional solution.
 However, the asynchronous motor with squirrel-cage rotor had the problem of delivering only low torque at low speeds, such as when starting up.
 The solution was the slip ring motor, a variation of the asynchronous motor in which the short circuit of the rotor is opened and guided to the outside via sliprings.
 By connecting various external resistors, Dolivo-Dobrovolsky was able to introduce an asynchronous motor with high starting torque in 1891.

 At the beginning of 1889, the first AEG three-phase motors were in operation, and in the following year they already produced 2 to 3 horsepower.
 Dolivo-Dobrovolsky paid attention to well distributed windings, a low dispersion of the lines of force and as uniform a force field as possible and achieved a satisfactory result.
 In 1891, he also developed the first Delta-wye transformer for this purpose.